VISION 2020 CAMPAIGN

-In some regions, women spend up to 5 hours a day collecting fuelwood and water and up to 4 hours preparing food.
+In some regions, women spend up to 5 hours a day collecting fuel, wood and water and up to 4 hours preparing food.
 The economic value of this unpaid contribution is enormous: in India, it is estimated that women fetching water spend 150 million work days per year, equivalent to a national loss of income of approximately $200 Million

-At any given time, half of the world’s hospital beds are occupied by patients suffering from diseases associated with lack of access to safe drinking water, inadequate sanitation and poor hygiene.
+At any given time, half of the world’s hospital beds are occupied by patients suffering from diseases associated with the lack of access to safe drinking water, inadequate sanitation and poor hygiene.

-OUR BODY IS 70% WATER
+OUR BODIES ARE 70% WATER

 Truly, Water is life.
 Without it, there is no existence.
-By this, we are dedicated to being part of the solution of serving over 1 Billion people around the world who currently lack access to life's most basic need; CLEAN WATER.
+By this, we are dedicated to being part of the solution of serving over 1 Billion people around the world who currently lack access to life's most basic need: CLEAN WATER.

 DIRTY WATER = BLINDNESS

-UNSAFE WATER IS KILLIN MILLIONS
+UNSAFE WATER IS KILLING MILLIONS